 “You’re not kidding.
 I just wanted to go somewhere that was different than all my friends, which is why I chose Ardua.
 It seems like this used to be the popular place, but at least in my group, nobody goes here any more.
 Any kids our age whose parents can afford to send them across the galaxy seem to all want to live it up by forgetting about things, which is why they go places like Pleiades 7.”

 “I can relate to that.
-So if you’re not here to forget, what are you here for?”
+I can REALLY relate to that,” I laughed.
+“So if you’re not here to forget, what are you here for?”

-“I was hoping the demographic on Ardua would be a little higher quality.
-I was hoping to meet some other people my age who I could relate to.”
+“I was actually hoping to come here to pick up women.
+I’ve got a thing for women who are forty years older than me.
+You know what I mean?”

+I belly laughed.
+“Yeah, I know what you mean.
+I gauge that the average age of the tourists here is probably 100, so you’re completely out of luck if you don’t have a higher upper limit than forty years difference.”

+“I guess you’re right,” Cruz chuckled.
+“Seriouosly, though, I wanted something less artificial.
+I wanted something beautiful and off the beaten path.
+That’s why I chose Ardua.”

 What are the chances that this guy – quite possibly the only other person here my age – would come to Ardua at the exact time I did?
-And what are the chances that this guy would have practically the same outlook on things as I did?
+And what are the chances that this guy would have practically the same overarching outlook on life as I did?

 “That’s awesome.
 I’m sort of here for the same reasons.”

-“Oh yah?”
+“Oh yeah?”

 “I’m obviously from money, just like everyone else here.
-But it seems like everyone I know, even my closest friends, define their life by that.
-I’m definitely glad we’re rich, but I don’t understand why most rich people feel like they can only enjoy life through manipulating it rather than basking in it.”
+But it seems like everyone I know defines their lives by that.
+I have some close friends who are different when it comes to how they view their money, but they still seem to be more focused on living it up and forgetting rather than creating memories.
+Don’t get me wrong, I’m glad we’re rich, but I don’t understand why most rich people feel like they can only enjoy life through manipulating it rather than basking in it.”

 “I know exactly what you mean.”
 Cruz responded, as his eyes lit up and a smile grew across his face.
 “Do you want to get a cappuccino something?”

 “I’d love to!”
 I said, perhaps a bit too enthusiastically.
 But even if my voice wouldn’t have betrayed me, I’m sure my face would have anyway.
 I was a little taken by surprise because everything had happened so quickly, but I couldn’t complain at all.
-I only hoped that Ardua’s tight chokehold on time would cause my next week to pass slowly, so I could enjoy every moment.
+I only hoped that Ardua’s tight chokehold on time would cause my next week to pass slowly, like the sunset, so I could enjoy every moment.

-Cruz had apparently done his research, and took me to the lower decks of Ardua’s station.
+Cruz had apparently done his research and took me to the lower decks of Ardua’s station.
 I was a bit skeptical at first, as the lower decks were where the older parts of the station lay.
 As time went on, new decks were added to the top of a station.
-But when we arrived at the café, I realized that Cruz was very right.
+But when we arrived at the lower café, I realized that Cruz was very right.